YJHMITWEB/ExFlow/README.md

 python -m pip install gurobipy
 ```

-Note, you will need a valid license to use the Gurobi solver, please follow the [official instruction](https://www.gurobi.com/academia/academic-program-and-licenses/) to get the license and place it in the right path.
+Note, that you will need a valid license to use the Gurobi solver, please follow the [official instruction](https://www.gurobi.com/academia/academic-program-and-licenses/) to get the license and place it in the right path.

+Also, feel free to use other solvers if you are familiar with integer programming.

 ## 0. Implement context-coherence design in your MoE model